Addressing the gas kinetics Boltzmann equation with branching-path statistics: Full example: the harmonic trap

-\SupprANDY{The}Algorithm \ref{algo:ht-simple} has an amazing feature: if the initial distribution is in the kernel of the collision operator -- as described in Eq.~\eqref{eq:ht-moments} --, then whatever the choices retained for $\frec$, $\CCE$, and $\UUP$, the result of\SupprANDY{ the} algorithm \ref{algo:ht-simple} has a null variance.
-To our knowledge, this is the first Monte-Carlo algorithm which exhibits a zero variance result independently \SupprANDY{to}\ANDY{of} the sampling choices\footnote{One could object\SupprANDY{s,} that the sampling of $t'$ is imposed, because it is linked to the raised collision frequency $\frec$; but $\frec$ is itself arbitrary.}. \begin{proof}[Principle of proof (Null variance of\SupprANDY{ the} algorithm \ref{algo:ht-simple})] We call $\FF (\rr;\cc;t)$ an estimator of $\ff (\rr;\cc;t)$, obtained through algorithm \ref{algo:ht-simple}.
-We assume that the initial distribution $\ff (\rr;\cc; t=0)$ is everywhere Maxwellian, with the first moments described in Eq.~\eqref{eq:ht-moments}.
+Algorithm~\ref{algo:ht-simple} has an uncommon feature: if the initial distribution is in the kernel of the collision operator [as described in Eq.~\eqref{eq:ht-moments}], then whatever the choices retained for $\CCE$, $\UUP$ and $T'$ (defined as an exponential RV of parameter $\frec$) and whatever the collision cross-section $\sedf$, the result of Algo.~\ref{algo:ht-simple} has a null variance.
+To our knowledge, this is the first Monte-Carlo algorithm which exhibits a zero variance result independently of the sampling choices.

+One may be confident in the above statement for the following reasons: \begin{proof}[Null variance of Algo.~\ref{algo:ht-simple}] Let $\FF (\rr;\cc;t)$ be the estimator of $\ff (\rr;\cc;t)$, obtained through Algo.~\ref{algo:ht-simple}.
+We assume that the initial distribution $\ff (\rr;\cc;0)$ is everywhere Maxwellian, with the first moments described in Eq.~\eqref{eq:ht-moments}.

-An essential lemma for this proof is the following: for any arbitrary choice of $(\rr;\cc;t;t') \in \spcr \times \spcc \times \reels \times \reels$, a density value at $(\rr;\cc;t)$ is compatible with a Maxwellian distribution of which the first moments are described in Eq.~\eqref{eq:ht-moments}, if and only if the same density value at $(\rrb(t');\ccb(t');t')$ is compatible with a Maxwellian distribution of which the first moments are described in Eq.~\eqref{eq:ht-moments} with substitution of $t$ by $t'$.
-This means, by virtue of \SupprANDY{the }Liouville's theorem, that an oscillating Maxwellian distribution, as described in Eq.~\eqref{eq:ht-moments}, is compatible with the ballistic transport in the given force field.
-The proof of this, and its extension to more general expressions of the collision operator kernel, can be found in \cite{Guery-Odelin2014} and will not be repeated here.
+A needed lemma here is the following: for any arbitrary choice of $(\rr;\cc;t;t') \in \spcr \times \spcc \times \reels \times \reels$, a value for $\ff(\rr;\cc;t)$ is compatible with a Maxwellian distribution the first moments of which are described in Eq.~\eqref{eq:ht-moments}, if and only if the same value for $\ff\bm(\rrb(t');\ccb(t');t'\bm)$ is compatible with a Maxwellian distribution the first moments of which are described in Eq.~\eqref{eq:ht-moments} with substitution of $t$ by $t'$.
+This means, by virtue of Liouville's theorem, that an oscillating Maxwellian distribution, as described in Eq.~\eqref{eq:ht-moments}, is compatible with pure ballistic transport in the given force field.
+The proof of this, and its extension to more general expressions of the collision operator kernel and force field, can be found in \cite{Guery-Odelin2014} and will not be repeated here.

-Now consider the following induction hypothesis, to apply anywhere in an estimation tree: $\FF (\rr;\cc;t)$ equals with no variance $\ff (\rr;\cc;t)$, which describe\ANDY{s} a Maxwellian distribution, \SupprANDY{of which }the first moments \ANDY{of which }are given in \SupprANDY{the }Eq.~\eqref{eq:ht-moments}.
+Now consider the following induction hypothesis, to apply anywhere in an estimation tree: $\FF (\rr;\cc;t) = \ff (\rr;\cc;t)$ with null variance, describing a Maxwellian distribution, the first moments of which are given in Eq.~\eqref{eq:ht-moments}.